 The building

-The house has brown tarred wooden panels, inspired by a nearby building from the 18th century.
-Studio building has four distinctly defined parts, each with its own purpose: two light, large studio rooms for ongoing as well as finished projects, rotunda, a small round room for receiving guests and resting, and a separate small living accommodation.
+The building is clad with standing brown tarred wooden panels, inspired by a nearby building from the late 18th century.
+The studio building has four distinctly defined parts, each with its own purpose: two light, large studio rooms for ongoing as well as finished projects, rotunda (tusculum), a small round room for recepetion and resting, and a separate small living accommodation.

 A painter can work anywhere, however a sculptor has specific requirements.
-The studio has one floor and is equipped with large, wide doors for transporting heavy and bulky materials, like clay, plaster and rebar, as well as plaster models in different sizes in and out of the building.
+Here we find that the studio is a one floor building equipped with high and wide doors for entering materials as well as transporting plaster models in different sizes out of the building.

-The big studio’s gable and part of the ceiling are made entirely out of windows that are facing northwest, which gave Eldh the benefit of daylight during a long time throughout the day.
-The untreated worn-out wooden floors and the great amount of sculptures, witness about Eldh’s hard work.
-As time went by, the rooms were filled with shelves, cabinets and furniture, as well as artworks in many sizes.
+The larger studio room huge glassed area is facing northwest, which give the benefit of daylight during a long time throughout the day.
+As time went by, the rooms were filled with shelves, cabinets and furniture, as well as artwork in many sizes.
+The untreated worn-out wooden floors and the great amount of sculptures, is a witness of many years of hard work.

 The character of the rotunda differs from the other rooms.
-The rendered walls and a brick floor mark that this room is to be used for something else other than work.
-A chaise longue for resting during the workday and some chairs for the visitors were the original pieces of furniture in the room.
-The rotunda receives the main part of its daylight through a skylight in the cupola and a small window facing the garden.
-Over the time, walls and floors were filled with art, memorabilia and family photographs.
+The rendered walls and a brick floor mark that the space is to be used for something else other than work.
+A chaise longue for resting during the workday and some chairs for visitors were original pieces of furniture in the room.
+The rotunda receives the main part of daylight through a skylight in the cupola and a small window facing the garden.
+Over time, walls and floors were filled with art, memorabilia and family photographs.

-The living accommodation was not connected to the studio, and could be reached from a separate entrance through the garden.
-This room was replaced in the 1960s with a little apartment for Brita Eldh (1907-2000), the museum’s first director and Carl Eldh’s daughter.
-What was once Brita’s residence is now used mainly for temporary exhibitions.
+The small living accommodation was separated from the studio, and could be reached from a separate entrance at the backside of the garden.
+In the 1960s this room was replaced with living space for Carl Eldhs daughter Brita Eldh (1907–2000), the museum’s first director.
+This added a room, kitchen and bathroom to the building.
+These rooms were in 2013 transformed to be used mainly for temporary exhibitions, workshops and office space.

-A private garden gave Carl Eldh the possibility to work outside and experience the sculptures in such environment.
-There were plaster foundries as well as other craftsmanship necessary for a sculptor nearby in Vasastan.
-One of Stockholm’s foundries that has cast Eldh’s sculptures, Herman Bergman Fine Art Foundry, was situated at Roslagsgatan.
+A private garden offered the possibility to work outdoors and experience the sculptures in such environment.
+Plaster foundries as well asother craftsmanship necessary for a sculptor were situated nearby in Vasastan.
+One of Stockholm’s lager foundries, Herman Bergman Fine Art Foundry, was situated at Roslagsgatan 1895–1950.

 Prenumerera på vårt månatliga nyhetsbrev